egsee/treeify-cli/README.md

 Use `--out` or `-o` to output content to a specified file

 ```
-tree-cli -d ./treeify-cli -o output-demo.md
+treeify-cli -d ./treeify-cli -o output-demo.md
 ```

 Use `--level` or `-l` option to list custom depth

 ```
-tree-cli -d ./treeify-cli -l 1
+treeify-cli -d ./treeify-cli -l 2
 ```

 ### Install Globally
-In order to use `tree-cli` in terminal you should install `treeify-cli` globally
+In order to use `treeify-cli` in terminal you should install `treeify-cli` globally
 ```
 npm install -g treeify-cli
 ```